 The number of calories of parsnips is four times higher than that of daikon.
 Daikon has 18 calories per 100g, while parsnip has 75 calories per 100g.

 The nutritional values are presented for raw daikons and raw parsnip.

 Weight Loss and Diets

 According to the American Institute for Cancer Research, parsnip contains cancer-fighting folate.
 Moreover, they are rich in sulforaphane, which research has shown is effective in fighting breast, colon, prostate, and ovarian cancers.
-Parsnip is also a great source of Vitamin C, which is an antioxidant with free-radical scavenging activity.
+Parsnip is also a great source of Vitamin C, an antioxidant with free-radical scavenging activity.
 Thus, it protects against cancer.
 According to one study, polyacetylenes extracted from parsnips have possible chemoprotective effects and cytotoxic activity .

 Boost Immune System

 Daikons are presumed to be relatively safe vegetables.
 However, they might not be suitable for those suffering from gallstones.
-People with impaired thyroid function can minimize the risk of negative effects by cooking them and increasing their selenium intake .
+People with impaired thyroid function can minimize the risk of harmful effects by cooking them and increasing their selenium intake .

 - Health attributes of roots and tubers